Devotional Thought : 1 Kings 12:26-27

 Jeroboam thought to himself, “The kingdom will now likely revert to the house of David.
 If these people go up to offer sacrifices at the temple of the Lord in Jerusalem, they will again give their allegiance to their lord, Rehoboam king of Judah.
 They will kill me and return to King Rehoboam.”
 1 Kings 12:26-27

-Jeroboam led the people into idol worship in order to protect his own position.
+Jeroboam led the people into idol worship to protect his own position.
 He didn’t want the people travelling to Jerusalem to worship God so he instituted a substitute system.
-It shows his complete lack of trust in God to fulfil his promise to him.
+It shows his lack of faith in God to fulfil his promise to him.

 These golden calves continued to be a problem for Israel.
 Generations later we read, “So Jehu destroyed Baal worship in Israel.
 However, he did not turn away from the sins of Jeroboam son of Nebat, which he had caused Israel to commit—the worship of the golden calves at Bethel and Dan” (2 Kings 10:28-29).
 Jeroboam’s lack of trust blighted the nation for over a hundred years.

 What legacy are we leaving behind?
-A legacy built on faith in God or a legacy of compromise and pursuing our own ambitions?
+A legacy built on faith in God or a legacy of compromise and the pursuit of selfish ambitions?

-Even today, Jeroboam’s example of lack of faith in God’s promises remains.
+Jeroboam’s example of lack of faith in God’s promises serves as a warning.